-In either case (whether any settlement is reached or not), you must issue a joint statement with the AIM, designed to heal communal wounds and tensions.
-You may also contemplate undertaking confidence building measures along with the AIM, specially targeted at harmony in the city of Varanasi.
-While these measures may not have much to do with the ultimate solution of the dispute, they are vital especially for harmony in the city of Varanasi in the immediate future.
-The UP Government has advised that this is vital.
+In either case (whether any settlement is reached or not), you must issue a joint statement with the SKVTT, designed to heal communal wounds and tensions.
+You may also contemplate undertaking confidence building measures along with the SKVTT.
+While these measures may not have much to do with the ultimate solution of the dispute, they are vital, especially for harmony in the city of Varanasi in the immediate future.
+The Uttar Pradesh Sunni Central Wakf Board has advised that this is vital.